 The only problem with milky spore powder is that it’s designed to target Japanese beetles only.
 If you have multiple grub species in your garden you will need a solution that targets different types of grubs.

-Nematodes (the preferred solution)
+Nematodes (the preferred natural solution)

 The better organic option for tackling all kinds of garden and lawn grubs are Nematodes.